FROMTHEGROUNDUP All Arts Commercial Community Research Residential

 Client: Private

-Situated at Primaryin Nottingham this new facility aims to elevate the material culture involved in art production and exhibition making.
-These are both contributing factors to the ecological crises, and as such, both require rapid transformation.
-This structure aims to employ circular economic thinking as a model that is restorative and regenerative by design, through shifting perspectives on waste thus reducing pollution by keeping products and materials in use out of landfill or incineration.
+The Materials Store is a space for facilitating material reuse.
+Situated at Primary in Nottingham, this new facility aims to tackle the material culture around art production and exhibition making.
+This structure employs circular economic thinking as a model that is restorative and regenerative by design, through shifting perspectives on waste, thus reducing pollution by keeping products and materials in use out of landfill or incineration.

-Designed and built by FTGU the structure is split into three bays.
+Designed and built by FTGU, the structure is split into three bays.
 The first bay is for storing Primary’s equipment and materials.
-The other two bays are used for residents to store, reprocess and remake materials.
+The other two bays are used for residents to store, process and remake materials.

 Project Team: William Harvey & Jacob Kelly